DynamicBiosystems/DynamicST-Assist/README.md

 <div align=center><img src='./images/setup.png' width =40%, height=40%></div>

-Double click the exe shown in figure to start the installation.
+Double click the exe shown in the figure to start the installation.

-This software is designed to run exclusively on the Windows operating system.
-It is not compatible with macOS or Linux.
+This software is designed to run exclusively on the Windows operating system,  and is not compatible with macOS or Linux.

 # Usage